ice3-software/between-kit/Docs/What's New.md

 - `I3Collection`
 - `I3DragDataSource`

 `I3Collection`s are the dynamic replacement for the old `dstView` and `srcView`s, which could only be either of type `UICollectionView` or `UITableView`.
 We've variablized the concepts `dst` and `src` such that you can have any number of collection views on your screen, and you can even implement your own.
 As long as they are of type `UIView<I3Collection>`, you're good to go.

+By registering your collections with the `I3DragArena` in a particular order, you can also control their drag-and-drop priority.

+__This resolves: #5, #6, #7, #16 and #22__

 The `I3DragDataSource` is the shiny new replacement for the `I3DragBetweenDelegate`, which clearly defines 2 sets of methods: assertions and mutations.